fzicre/removeDeviceRegistrationsForBots/README.md

 Before running the script, you need to provide your Cisco Webex user token.
 You can obtain your token from the Cisco Webex Developer Portal.

-Replace <your user token here> with your actual user token in the drr.js file:
+Replace <your BOT token here> with your actual BOT token in the drr.js file:

  ``` javascript